mas-bandwidth/yojimbo/ROADMAP.md

 ## Feedback

-Yojimbo is now publically released on github for feedback and colloboration.
+Yojimbo is now publically released on github for feedback and collaboration.
 Release early and release often!

 Please let me know if there are any features missing from the libyojimbo roadmap that would benefit your team.